 |7/1||Fernando Torres is 7/1 with Bet365 to score the first goal in a Chelsea win over Liverpool on Sunday

 "Now he is playing for Chelsea and if I play I will be marking him.

 "It's going to be special but we have to look after him because even if he isn't scoring goals at the moment he is still one of the best strikers in the world and still dangerous.

 "It's going to be hard playing against him but I believe in my qualities and the quality of our team and I believe we won't let him score."

-When asked which meant more to him out of scoring or preventing his former team-mate, he added: "Definitely stop Fernando scoring a goal because as a defender the main job on the pitch is to stop the striker scoring and try to keep a clean sheet.
+When asked which meant more to him, he added: "Definitely stop Fernando scoring a goal because as a defender the main job on the pitch is to stop the striker scoring and try to keep a clean sheet.

 "I always look forward to every single game I can play for this club.
 These big games are special and Sunday will be special.